 Even now, having only done a small amount of work articulating this and changing some of the services I use, my view on the above is shifting.
 More on that later.

 With any luck, as a side effect of going through these exercises, I’ll find, remember or develop some mental models I can use in the future to help keep my technology simple, and crucially, in service to me; not the other way around.

-A big thank you to the Privacy Badgers for their consultation, proof-reading and additional research.
+A big thank you to my friends who are accompanying me on this journy for their consultation, proof-reading and additional research.